Kathleencarey/Mammal_Microbiome/README.md

 ## Code Folder Description
 1. The file `Mammal_Fungi_Community_Composition.R` runs the code for the fungal perMANOVA analysis and the fungal differential abundance analysis between the skin and gut microbiome.
 It also runs the NMDS figure.

-2. The file `Mammal_Fungi_Richness_Diversity.R` runs the code for the observed fungal richness and diversity.
+2. The file `Mammal_Fungi_Richness_Diversity.R` runs the code for the observed fungal richness and diversity between the skin and gut microbiome.
 It also plots these observations in ggplot2 by individual small mammal.